dfb/uepy_test_prjs/output_params/README.md

 - BP calling BP
 - BP calling Py

-(obviously a number of these - like C++ calling BP - should just work, but they are included to ensure consistency across languages)
+Obviously a number of these - like C++ calling BP - should just work, but they are included to ensure consistency across languages.
+They are also useful as references when troubleshooting problems with the Python versions.

 For each of the above scenarios, the project tests both the 'caller' and 'callee' side in the following scenarios: